-6. As has been averred in the petition, on 05.10.2024, the Veer and the CD were under obligation to pay an EMI of Rs.
+- 5. It is averred in the petition that on 05.10.2024, the CD were under obligation to pay an EMI of Rs.
 10,63,47,656/- towards the principal and Rs.
 1,32,93,457/- towards the interest but failed to make the aforementioned payment due, thereby committing default under the Loan Agreement.
-Following the default committed, the FC issued letter dated 10.11.2024 to the CD and Veer calling upon them to repay the amount due within a period of 7 days.
-In reply the CD sought extension of 15 days for repayment of outstanding amount vide Letter dated 21.11.2024 which was denied by the FC vide its Letter dated 25.11.2024.

-7. The detailed particulars of the unpaid Financial debt claimed including total amount of default and date of default as mentioned by the Applicant in Part IV of the petition reads thus:-
+Following the default committed, the FC issued letter dated 10.11.2024 to the CD and Guarantors calling upon them to repay the amount due within a period of 7 days.
+In reply the CD sought extension of 15 days for repayment of outstanding amount vide Letter dated 21.11.2024 which was denied by the FC vide its Letter dated 25.11.2024. - 6.
+The detailed particulars of the unpaid Financial debt claimed including total amount of default and date of default as mentioned by the Applicant in Part IV of the petition reads thus:-